rmsk2/pwman/README.md

 to simplify calls to `clitool` is to set the environment variable `PWMANFILE` to the file system location of the password safe file.
 If this variable is set and `-i` is not specified then `clitool` uses the value from the environment.
 If `-i` is present this value takes precedence.

+When using the Windows build script `buildall.bat` the program `pwserv.exe` is built as a Windows GUI application.
+This means it does not own a console and if you start it in a DOS box or a Powershell window the program immediately "returns" but is started in the background.
+You can also put it in the autostart folder which still exists in Windows 11 and can be accessed by entering `shell:startup` after pressing `Win + r` on the keyboard or start it automatically after logon in any other way you see fit.
+If you want to stop it you have to use the Task manger for the moment.
+Remove `-ldflags="-H windowsgui"` to build `pwserv.exe` as a console application for instance during development.

 The `clp` command allows you to replace the contents of an entry by the contents of the clipboard or to create a new entry holding the contents of the clipboard.
 By setting the environment variable `PWMANCLIP` to the value you would give to the `-c` option you can specify a default for that value.
 It is then used whenever the `-c` option is omitted.
 If the `-c` option is present it takes precedence over the value of the